- Germanos Strenopoulos (1922-1951)

 In 1970 he was appointed Theology professor at the Edinburgh University and in 1984 at the Boston Hellenic Orthodox Theological School.
 Methodios Fouyias was ordained deacon in 1947 and priest in 1950.

-He served as head priest of the Munich Hellenic Orthodox Community from 1951 to 1954, head secretary of the Alexandria Patriarchate from 1954 to 1956 while from 1958 to 1960 Methodios was head priest at the Adis Abeba Hellenic Orthodox Community and teacher at the Greek School there.
+He served as head priest of the Munich Hellenic Orthodox Community from 1951 to 1954, head secretary of the Alexandria Patriarchate from 1954 to 1956 while from 1958 to 1960 Methodios was head priest at the Addis Ababa Greek Orthodox Community and teacher at the Greek School there.

-From 1966 to 1968 secretary of the Holy Synod of the Church of Greece, from 1968 to 1979 Metropolitan Bishop of Ethiopia and from 1979 to 1988 Archbishop of Thyateira and Great Britain.
+From 1966 to 1968 he was secretary of the Holy Synod of the Church of Greece and from 1968 to 1979 served as Metropolitan Bishop of Ethiopia.
+Having moved jurisdiction, to the Ecumenical Patriarchate, he was appointed Archbishop of Thyateira and served this Archdiocese from 1979 to 1989.